ElektraInitiative/libelektra/src/tools/rest-frontend/README.md

 ### Dependencies

-The project has quite a few dependencies, of which most can be resolved automatically by the used package managers.
-The only dependency that has to be installed beforehand is the package manager [npm](https://www.npmjs.com/), which comes bundled with [Node.js](https://nodejs.org/) (preferred installation).
+The project has quite a few dependencies, of which most can be resolved automatically by the used package manager.
+The only dependency that has to be installed beforehand is the package manager [npm](https://www.npmjs.com/) itself, which comes bundled with [Node.js](https://nodejs.org/) (preferred installation).

 ### Compiling